 It's often recommended that birds in parks are never fed, since feeding them can lead to problems such as over confidence in the birds when they are near humans and fouling of the environment.
 Feeding the birds does give people a lot of enjoyment, though.

 The Glaucous-Winged Gull

 Another problem is that in the non-breeding season the heads and necks of adult glaucous-winged gulls are flecked with brown patches instead of being pure white.
 This can make identification difficult.
-In addition, the juveniles of each gull species in Stanley Park depend on the age of the birds, and the juveniles look different from the adults.
+In addition, the physical features of the juveniles of each gull species in Stanley Park depend on the age of the birds, and the juveniles look different from the adults.
 It's no wonder that many people avoid identification problems by calling any gull that they see a "sea gull".

 Identification tips for a glaucous-winged gull include the following: